 Molly Mahoney is said to have great promise as a composer but is unable to complete her first symphony.
 She works as assistant to the eccentric Edward Magorium who runs a magical toyshop and claims to be 243 years old.
 One morning Mr. Magorium announces to Molly that he is going to retire and turn the shop over to her to run.
 He brings in accountant Henry Weston to sort out the chaos of his finances and paperwork before he goes, although the dull and paperwork-obsessed Henry is unable to perceive the magic around him in the store.
 Molly realizes that what Mr. Magorium is meaning is that it is time for him to die.
 Doctors can find nothing wrong with him medically and Molly tries to do everything she can to persuade Mr. Magorium to stay.

 In 2006, a huge buzz surrounded Zach Helm after the script he turned in for the meta-fiction Stranger Than Fiction (2006).
 Helm was seen as the new promising talent on the rise, despite only having this single screen credit to his name at the time.
 He was immediately given the director’s chair for Mr Magorium’s Wonder Emporium.
-On the basis of the somewhat underwhelming Mr Magorium’s Wonder Emporium, one has to consign Zach Helm to the yet-to-be-proven category, while his follow-up directorial effort The DisAssociate about a man who receives postcards from God has remained stuck in limbo for several years.
+On the basis of the somewhat underwhelming Mr Magorium’s Wonder Emporium, one has to consign Zach Helm to the yet-to-be-proven category, while his announced follow-up directorial effort The DisAssociate about a man who receives postcards from God has failed to emerge.
 Indeed, Helm has yet to make any other works.

 For all the bubbly busyness in the background of the toy store, there is no real drama to the film.
 There are no particular conflicts between any of the characters.
 All of them have eminently predictable arcs – Jason Bateman is the tightass pencil-pusher who you know is going to open up and believe in magic by the end of the film; you know that lonely Zach Mills is going to make a friend by the end of the film; Natalie Portman feels unfulfilled in her endeavours to write her first symphony and is unsure about accepting the mantle of responsibility for the shop yet you know that she is going to do both by the end of the film.
 None of these characters have any story journey to make – there is only nebulous feelgood emotions posed in lieu of these characters having to earn or learn anything.